Rawmace/Rainbow-Song/README.md

 # Rainbow-Song

-A song about Rainbows in the key of major
+A song about Rainbows in the key of c major the song is a happy song.